 Heavenly shards of sunlight hang from above, cutting through wafting dust particles and providing the kind of dramatic lighting effects that movie producers dream about.
 The peeling paint and missing wall panels expose the buildings wooden skeleton.
 Rusted fittings bring their own brand of once-was charm to the barely kept former prison.
-Look for things to do in Philadelphia and Eastern State Penitentiary will be in the top 10 recommendations for the City of Brotherly Love.
-Surprisingly the former penitentiary and National Historic Landmark is one #dirtyprettyplace.
-This renovator’s delight makes one helluva photographer’s dream!
+If you’re looking for things to do in Philadelphia, you’ll find Eastern State Penitentiary in everyone’s top 10 recommendations for the City of Brotherly Love.
+Surprisingly the former penitentiary and National Historic Landmark makes one helluva photographer’s dream!
+See for yourself…

 Eastern State Penitentiary history

 Originally the Penitentiary was distinctly different from other prisons, being that its purpose was not just to punish, but also to inspire penitence.
 A radical idea in its day, officials took some convincing of the theory, but Eastern State finally opened to its first prisoner in 1829.
 Criminals were kept isolated in individual cells, with outside contact reduced to guards and the occasional fellow inmate.
 Most of their time was spent in quiet isolation, in hopes that this would induce navel-gazing and in turn, revolutionary behavioural transformation.